Historical Time Line

 1958 – Bert Munt was made a life member of the Society, unfortunately he passed away shortly afterwards.

 1960 – Celebrations were cancelled due to bad flooding in the town.
 However, the wreaths were still placed on the War Memorial.
+Eric Winter & Ted Over took LBBS to Chailey Heritage where torchlit processions and a firework display entertained the children. a number of the children were able to dress up in costumes provided by the society.

 1964 – Borough took a leading role in the Battle of Lewes Celebrations and was solely responsible for the illuminations of Cliffe Hills.